learntocloud/learn-to-cloud/phase3/README.md

 Regardless of which learning material you choose, it'll have some sort of demo/hands-on aspect to it.
 Do it.
 Don't just watch/read.
 This isn't a Netflix show you're consuming, this is learning time.
 If the instructor is doing something on screen, watch it, and then try it on your own.

 When you are first getting started with cloud, you'll be doing everything via the UI, and that is fine for getting started, however once you're in a job, you'll be using a CLI to manage your environments.
 My advice here is, for every exercise you do via the UI, look up the CLI command and do it that way too.
 By now you should be familiar with using a command line.
+(Which is a big reason Linux phase and programming comes before this one)

 Eventually you'll learn these commands and it'll become easier to remember which one to use, but this is also a great time to introduce yourself to the official documentation, [AWS](https://docs.aws.amazon.com/index.html) and [Azure](https://docs.microsoft.com/azure/?product=featured)